aslamhossain43/Java-Design-Patterns/README.md

 ### FAB FDCP(7)

-1. Facade - Hides complexity and provide simplicity to the client.Example: Power on of PC, Report,  https://howtodoinjava.com/design-patterns/structural/facade-design-pattern/
+1. Facade - Provides a simplified interface to a complex subsystem.
+Example: Power on of PC, Report,  https://howtodoinjava.com/design-patterns/structural/facade-design-pattern/

-2. Adapter - Convert the interface of a class into another interface clients expect.
+2. Adapter - Allows incompatible interfaces to work together.
 Example: Speed convert, Laptop charger, card reader, Arrays#asList(), BufferedReader- https://howtodoinjava.com/design-patterns/structural/adapter-design-pattern-in-java/, https://www.baeldung.com/java-adapter-pattern

-3. Bridge - Decouple an abstraction from it's implimentation.
-Example: Vehicle,  https://www.geeksforgeeks.org/bridge-design-pattern/
+3. Bridge - Decouple an abstraction from it's implimentation so that the two can vary independently.
+Example: Separating the UI of a database from its implementation, so the database can be changed without affecting the UI, https://www.geeksforgeeks.org/bridge-design-pattern/

-4. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
+5. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
 Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm  - One shape one circle

-5. Decorator - To add new functionality to an existing object without altering it's structure.
+6. Decorator - To add new functionality to an existing object without altering it's structure.
 Food making, https://www.javatpoint.com/decorator-pattern

-6. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/
+7. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/

-7. Proxy - Provides the control for accessing the original object.
+8. Proxy - Provides the control for accessing the original object.
 Example - Credit/Master card, Security to block site.https://www.geeksforgeeks.org/proxy-design-pattern/

 ## Behavioral design patterns